-The second Oldbury coach, number 21, is now being restored in our Carriage & Wagon workshop.
-After withdrawal from passenger service, the body was sold and became a garden shed near Yarmouth, and was donated to the Railway in 1980.
-This carriage has three equally sized First Class compartments, and when complete, will be a splendid addition to our fleet.
+The second Oldbury coach, No 21, entered our Carriage & Wagon workshop for restoration in 2019.
+After withdrawal from passenger service, the body was sold and became a garden shed near Yarmouth before being donated to the Railway in 1980.
+This carriage has three First Class compartments, and when complete, will be a splendid addition to our fleet.

 Future restoration projects

 The railway also owns four further carriage bodies that we aim to restore, with the eventual aim of having a complete train from this era.

 While we are extremely fortunate to still have these historic carriages, no brake coaches have survived.
 It is therefore intended that our next project after No 21 will be to build a replica brake coach, which will mean that, in a few years’ time, we will be able to run a short three coach train of Oldburys, thus portraying yet another era of Island Railway history.

 Unknown number (from 5-8 batch), Four-compartment Second Class, Built 1864

 Number35?, Four-compartment Second Class, Built 1875

 Number 38, Composite with First and Second Class compartments, Built 1882

 Join our Train Story lead guide, Roger Fruen, as he introduces our Oldbury carriages.